Radicalization and Ideological Influence Online

 So What?

-Extremist groups are increasingly using online platforms like Twitter (or X) to recruit members, mobilize communication around contentious issues, increase commitment to extremism, and incite violence.
+Terrorist groups are increasingly using online platforms to recruit members, mobilize communication around contentious issues, increase commitment to extremism, and incite violence.
 With this in mind, it’s important that national security professionals understand the messaging strategies of these groups so that they can combat them.

 Project Summary

 This project explores online messaging strategies and how they may be used to either promote or counter extremist rhetoric.
-The research team is examining messaging strategies on publicly accessible platforms like Twitter to understand how extremist groups build an audience among “neutral” observers.
+The research team is examining messaging strategies on publicly accessible microblog platforms to understand how terrorist groups and malign actors build an audience among “neutral” observers.

 Purpose/Objectives

-This project seeks to provide the Department of Homeland Security with insights about the processes extremists groups use to recruit members, increase commitment to extremism, and incite violence.
-The project will identify how messaging strategies enhance commitment to extremism and violence, what types of messages precipitate violence, and what messaging can counter extremist rhetoric.
+This project seeks to provide the Department of Homeland Security with insights about the processes terrorist groups use to recruit members, increase commitment to extremism, and incite violence.
+The project will identify how messaging strategies enhance commitment to terrorism, extremism, and violence, what types of messages precipitate violence, and what messaging can counter extremist rhetoric.

 Method

-- Natural language processing of social media posts before and after extremist events in the U.S.
+- Natural language processing of online posts before and after violent events in the U.S.

 - Controlled laboratory experiments